Pluton (complex)

+Overview

 It consists of at least three antennas.
 Three of them are of the ADU-1000 design, arrays of eight reflector antennas, each with diameter of 16 metres.
 Two receiving antennas were built at the North Station at Vityne, and a transmitter was constructed 8.5 kilometres away at the South Station at Zaozerne.
 Each receiving dish has a Cassegrain system with subreflectors mounted on quadrapods in front of the dishes.
 The dishes were welded onto the hulls of two diesel submarines and laid onto railway bridge trusses.
 The ADU-1000 antennas were mounted onto steerable frames constructed from battleship gun turrets and railway bridge trusses.

+History

 The Pluton complex was the world's highest capacity deep space communication system prior to Goldstone in 1966.
 It supported all the Soviet space programs until 1978, when the Yevpatoria RT-70 radio telescope was built and the Pluton became a backup for it.

 In 1961, it performed one of the world's first radar detections of the planet Venus.
 In June 1962 it performed the world's first successful radar detection of Mercury.
 It performed successful radar detection of Mars in February 1963, and of Jupiter in September–October 1963.

 On 19 and 24 November 1962, the words «MIR», «LENIN», and «SSSR» were sent in the direction of the star HD131336 in the constellation Libra.
 These messages (The Morse Message (1962)) are the first radio broadcasts for extraterrestrial civilizations in the history of mankind.

 The first Westerner to visit the site was British radio astronomer Bernard Lovell, the Director of the Jodrell Bank Observatory.
 In 2009, Lovell told The Daily Telegraph that he had developed radiation sickness after the 1963 visit, which he believed was a deliberate attempt by the Soviet authorities, who knew Jodrell Bank was part of the British early-warning system, to assassinate him.

 By 11 November 2013, the transmitter antenna at the South Station had been dismantled.

 After Russia annexed Crimea in 2014, the complex came under the control of the Russian Aerospace Forces.
 Ukrainian intelligence believes that work on modernisation started in 2017.
 The purpose is unknown; some suggest it is part of the Russian ballistic missile early warning system or to support the operation of the Russian GLONASS system.
 On 23 June 2024, the North Station site was attacked by five Ukrainian-fired ATACMS missiles.
 Later satellite pictures showed damage to the complex, while NASA’s Fire Information for Resource Management System confirmed a fire was burning at the facility.